carstingaxion/gatherpress-query-loop/extending-cql.md

 #### Filters

-Once the control is in place and saving, you will need to use that new query variable to modify the underlying `WP_Query` instance via the `aql_query_vars` filter.
+Once the control is in place and saving, you will need to use that new query variable to modify the underlying `WP_Query` instance via the `cql_query_vars` filter.

 The filter provides three parameters: